 Each week our families will receive a weekly newsletter via email from our Religious School Director that includes reminders of our upcoming school and WJC wide programs.
 In addition, we will send program notifications and various classroom communication from the teachers via e-mail.

-Once a week, in all grades, you will receive an email from your child’s teacher with a summary of what has been covered during the past week in school.
+During the course of the school year, parents will receive communication via email directly from your child’s teacher with a summary of what has been covered in class.
 Recommendations for material to practice at home and any upcoming information that is important for your child’s class will be included in the letter.

 Snacks (may be modified due to Covid-19 Safety Protocols)